 Mistake #1: The Master of None

-One of the biggest mistakes I see new and even veteran coaches make is coming across as a jack of all trades.
-For example, they will meet someone out networking who highlights their need for sales training and they’ll respond, “I can help with that.”
+One of the biggest mistakes I see new, and even veteran, coaches make is coming across as a jack of all trades.
+For example, they will meet someone while networking who highlights their need for sales training, and they’ll respond, “I can help with that.”

 Then, a friend will refer a prospect who has issues with staffing and systems.
 Of course, they can help with that too.

-It’s even worse when they are asked what they can help with, often responding with a fire hose of options, overwhelming the prospect, and devaluing each hard-earned skill in the eyes of the listener.
+It’s even worse when prospective clients ask what they can help with, often responding with a fire hose of options, overwhelming the prospect, and devaluing each hard-earned skill in the eyes of the listener.